CERNDocumentServer/cds-migrator-kit/cds_migrator_kit/rdm/migration/README.md

 visit https://migration-cds-rdm-dev.app.cern.ch for report

-## Rerun migration from clean state without setup everything again
+## Local rerun migration from clean state without setup everything again

 If you want to cleanup a previous migration run without having to re setup everything i.e not repopulating all vocabularies which takes a lot of time, then run the following